 EDIT: It seems like my comments are not showing up on the frontpage.
 Not too surprised tbh.
 Oh well, at least I tried.

 EDIT 2: A couple days after messaging the mods, they said I should try again.
-My comments on community posts are still not showing up, but at least the other ones are.
+My comments on community posts are still being hidden from the frontpage, but at least the other ones aren't.
+Still, that means that any time I write a criticism on a community post the people I'm critiquing can just reduce my voting power most likely without anyone else seeing the critique.

 I don't see why we'd expect less factory farms under socialism